tsuereth/glog/content/post/2020/11/27_legoninjagomoviegame.md

 I enjoyed {{% game "LEGO The Lord of the Rings" %}}LEGO The Lord of the Rings{{% /game %}} because I love <i>The Lord of the Rings</i>.
 And I enjoyed {{% game "LEGO City Undercover" %}}LEGO City Undercover{{% /game %}} because I love ... {{% tag "Grand Theft Auto" %}}GTA{{% /tag %}}.
 But {{% game "LEGO Batman 2: DC Super Heroes" %}}LEGO Batman 2: DC Super Heroes{{% /game %}} and {{% game "LEGO Marvel Super Heroes" %}}LEGO Marvel Super Heroes{{% /game %}} - and its dead-horse-beating follow-up {{% game "LEGO Marvel's Avengers" %}}LEGO Marvel's Avengers{{% /game %}} - strained my attachments to those franchises.  {{% game "The LEGO Movie Videogame" %}}The LEGO Movie Videogame{{% /game %}} was fan-service-y fun just like <i>The LEGO Movie</i> was, but...

-I have no attachment to <i>Ninjago</i>, so {{% game "LEGO Ninjago Movie Video Game" %}}LEGO Ninjago Movie Video Game{{% /game %}} had an uphill battle for my attention to start with.
+I have no attachment to <i>Ninjago</i>, so {{% game "The LEGO Ninjago Movie Video Game" %}}The LEGO Ninjago Movie Video Game{{% /game %}} had an uphill battle for my attention to start with.
 And this game's addition of broad combat "techniques" failed to distract me from its rote beat-em-up formula, environments which are as visually-noisy as they are <i>boring</i>, and a story which is clearly doing a lazy job of following a movie script.

 Also, the game crashed to my desktop twice, in the ~60 minutes I played it.
 Fortunately its checkpoints weren't far behind, but... that's statistically worrying.